 Usually, when people hear the word diabetes, the first thing that comes to their mind is high blood glucose levels.
-As a matter of fact, the glucose levels are usually an underestimated component of the health.
+As a matter of fact, glucose levels are usually an underestimated component of health.

 When these levels are left untreated, for an extended period they might develop into diabetes.

 Diabetes does is that it affects the ability of our body to use or make insulin.
 Insulin is a hormone that allows the body to turn sugar, i.e., glucose into energy.

 Who knows how diabetes can affect their health and body?
 Read on to find out.